Injured in a Boating Accident? Your Next 4 Steps

 Your words and actions can have a detrimental effect on your ability to secure compensation.
 Do not speak to an insurance adjuster without first consulting your lawyer.
 In fact, your lawyer may wish to handle all conversations with the insurance company on your behalf.
 Further, refrain from using social media during the course of your case, and never discuss your accident on your social networking sites.

 Don’t delay taking action on your claim.
-Call the Preszler Law Firm today at 1-800-JUSTICE®, or fill out our online case evaluation form when you are ready to discuss your case in greater detail.
+Call the Preszler Injury Lawyers today at 1-800-JUSTICE®, or fill out our online case evaluation form when you are ready to discuss your case in greater detail.